Skip to main content

 Fårikål

-Norway's national dish consisting of mutton with bone, cabbage, black pepper, and often whole peppercorns, simmered until tender.
-Celebrated with national Fårikål Day (last Thursday before first Sunday in September).
+Norway's national dish: bone-in mutton, cabbage, black pepper, and often whole peppercorns, simmered slow until tender.
+It has its own national Fårikål Day, the last Thursday before the first Sunday in September.
 Autumn comfort food.

 Norwegian Waffles (Vafler)